Presenting at the

 The time of day in which the letter was sent defines the background color of the postcard.
 A letter written in the middle of the night will receive a dark background and a different personality than a letter sent in the morning.
-This change in background color will assist the user to differ between the diverse letters; and also create the feeling that the letter was sent from far away: a letter sent from Japan just moments ago will have a different background color than the time of day in which the US recipient receives it.
+This will assist the user to differ between the letters; and create the feeling that it was sent from far away.

 The more times a user reads a letter, or the older it gets – its color will fade with yellowness.
 In this way it is possible to recognize immediately the older and more read letters, without having to actually read the text.